Remote-HWA/SideLine_Zynq/README.md

 # SideLine - How Delay-Lines (May) Leak Secrets from your SoC

-This repository provides all the program codes and tutorials necessary to easily reproduce the attacks conducted in SideLine.
-It also comes with additionnal contents and results such as RSA attacks.
+This repository contains program codes, tutorial and results related to SideLine.

 ## About SideLine